rixx/books.rixx.de/data/reviews/arkady-strugatsky/roadside-picnic/index.md

 Our protagonist a is working for the institute investigating the zone when he's not busy being in prison for his smuggling activities.
 He has a wife and a daughter <span class="spoilers">who looks like a little monkey.
 As I said, Chernobyl feeling</span>.
 He's extremely irreverent and snarky and his inner monologue was a joy to read.
 I read the German translation, but I've been told this goes for the English one, too.
+The German translation is an utter joy to read.

 I've been trying to put into words why this book feels so very, very Russian.
 I think it's the interactions between people.
 There's a common assumption that everybody is scavenging and finding semi-legal ways of making do, and also that